Preparing your Homeschooled High Schooler for College Writing

 It taught her critical thinking skills, preparing her for more complicated essay writing in college.
 Many of the prepared English programs, mentioned above, will guide you in teaching this important skill.

-7 Sisters English does this, as IEW , Oak Meadow and SOS, by asking lots of questions to ponder about plot, setting, character development, etc.
+7 Sisters English does this, as well as IEW , Oak Meadow and SOS, by asking lots of questions to ponder about plot, setting, character development, etc.

 I found these helpful in getting my daughter to really dive into literary analysis.